KryvavyiPotii/ripemd160-attack/README.md

 # ripemd160-attack

-A simple CLI application that executes preimage search and birthdays attack on a part of RIPEMD-160 hash.
+A simple CLI application that executes brute-force, birthdays and Hellman's attacks on RIPEMD-160 hash.

 ## Usage